Install with Cargo

 Before starting, ensure you have Stoolap installed.
 If not, follow the Installation Guide.

-# Install with Go
+# Install with Cargo

 # Or build from source